Welcome to Discrete Structures and Combinatorics homepage

 The Course Goal

-The course covers fundamental topics that are widely used in theoretical and applied computer science, including in data structures and algorithms design, in programming languages, and in many other areas of computer science.
+The course covers fundamental topics that are widely used in theoretical and applied computer science,

-Many of the problems discussed in the course first appeared as riddles.
+Many of the problems discussed in the course, appeared first as riddles.
 However, besides the fun in solving them,

-the scope of computer science.
+which are important also beyond the scope of computer science.

 Contact informationYou can find the staff's office hours and contact info here.